Sample Code

 1. Build Sample on Linux

-Download the source code from sandbox.
+Download the source code from the link.
 Prepare the model and images.

 To run the sample, you need to specify a model and image: